Aliases for S1PR5 Gene

 GeneCards Summary for S1PR5 Gene

 S1PR5 (Sphingosine-1-Phosphate Receptor 5) is a Protein Coding gene.
 Among its related pathways are Signaling by GPCR and Nanog in Mammalian ESC Pluripotency.
-GO annotations related to this gene include sphingosine-1-phosphate receptor activity.
+GO annotations related to this gene include G-protein coupled receptor activity and sphingosine-1-phosphate receptor activity.
 An important paralog of this gene is LPAR1.

 UniProtKB/Swiss-Prot for S1PR5 Gene